Skip to main content

 Creativity needs space, and when you want to find ideas, you need space for it.
 When you're always sitting in your office, it doesn't work anymore.
 And then I say, okay, let's go home, let's play padel tennis.... and then because then you’re not thinking about it it's easier to find the solution, to find the right words.

 The right mindset is also essential; he asks his analysts to look at data on opponents with a view to identifying their possible weaknesses, rather than the scale of the challenge ahead.
-To illustrate this, he gave an example from his tenure at Entracht Frankfurt when they faced a side that been undefeated in the Bundesliga for 14 games but beaten in the Europa League.
+To illustrate this, he gave an example from his tenure at Eintracht Frankfurt when they faced a side that been undefeated in the Bundesliga for 14 games but beaten in the Europa League.
 Match analysis revealed that the perhaps counter-instinctive solution to beating this team was to allow them to take more possession.

 However, he emphasised that developing a strategy is only half of the task.
 It is essential to use data to build a narrative that your team will embrace:

-you have to convince the players that they also want to do it.
+You have to convince the players that they also want to do it.
 If I think that it’s important and you think that it’s nonsense, it's nonsense for the group.

 Glasner also shared two important pieces of advice on development and career choice: